 Check out this video that shows Eid al-fitr celebrations all around the world.
 Muslims from Sydney, Australia, Bamako, Mali and Dhaka, Bangladesh can be seen marking the end of Ramadan with glorious festivities and religious celebrations.

 In Eid al-Fitr celebrations around the world you can really see the magnificent diversity in the Muslim population and the different ways they enjoy the company of family and friends.
-Whether they are partying over Zoom this year or cooking a big feast all day for their family all Muslims hope that Eid al-Fitr will be a blessed day.

 Give a gift to your loved ones